 •Suspended or revoked license — currently suspended or revoked

-•Reckless driving within last 3 years (includes speeding in excess of 15 mph)
+•Reckless driving within the last 3 years (includes speeding in excess of 15 mph)

-•Assault involving a motor vehicle within last 5 years
+•Assault involving a motor vehicle within the last 5 years

-•Passing a stopped school bus within last 3 years
+•Passing a stopped school bus within the last 3 years

 •Speeding violations (unless 15 or miles over the speed limit - see major violations above)